By Amy Gorin, MS, RDN

 Be a Savvy Traveler Abroad

-Headed abroad?
+Headed abroad sometime in the future?
 With dozens of stamps in my passports, I gathered my best tips for looking and feeling great while you're over there, including a list of essential travel items and tips on traveling to Europe for the first time.
 These savvy tips will help you pack, eat, and see the sights like a pro!

 Look and feel amazing on your next vacation!
 In my blog post, I share how to have a healthy, fun trip, all while minimizing stress and looking fabulous.
 I cover everything from traveling to Europe for the first time to essential travel items to pack.
 Don't forget your healthy car snacks!